Health care for the Panama retirement dream - Newsroom Panama

 Q: What advice would you give expats?

-If you are a U.S. citizen, and want the option of seeing a doctor in the U.S. or should you find yourself in a serious situation that requires hospitalization and treatment at home, where you have family , you want to be covered to go home.
+If you are a U.S. citizen, and want the option of seeing a doctor in the U.S. or should you find yourself in a serious situation that requires hospitalization and treatment at home, where you have a family, you want to be covered to go home.
 You have that backup when you buy international policies that will cover you anywhere in the world.

 A good health insurance policy is like having a two million dollar checkbook.
 You want to have it in the safe, but if you ever need it, you open that safe and you have a checkbook to take care of all of your medical bills.